randomouscrap98/ardugotools/README.md

   - Download one of the binaries, put it wherever you want
   - Run it locally with something like `./ardugotools` or on Windows `ardugotools.exe`.
 This is the easiest way: you can just copy the file into your projects and run it like that
   - To run it from anywhere, put the path to the downloaded file into your `PATH` variable

+## FX data generation

+In order to utilize the FX external flash chip in the Arduboy, you would generally write an `fxdata.txt` configuration file, which describes the layout of the data and save.
+You would use the [python scripts](https://github.com/MrBlinky/Arduboy-Python-Utilities) to generate a header, data binary, and optionally save binary.
+However, I found that the format of `fxdata.txt` was difficult to parse, and didn't give me the flexibility I desired.
+Most people end up writing scripts to generate the intermediate configuration, which is then used to generate the FX header and data.

+Ardugotools attempts to shortcut this process by replacing `fxdata.txt` with `lua` scripting.
+This way, you can script your data generation but then immediately write the FX headers and data without an intermediate step.

+### Examples

+There are a few example lua scripts.
+Please see [fxdata.lua](testfiles/fxdata.lua) for a thorough rundown of all the available functions as well as a small example.
+For a far more complicated example, see the [slendemake script](testfiles/slendemake_fx/fxdata.lua).